AndyMelm/django_reg_login_crud_template/README.md

 Including basic Product models and serializer.py

-Pay attention to views.py, you can block the CRUD to logged users only
+Pay attention to views.py, you can block the CRUD to logged-in users only

 NOTE: Change the secret key for your APP !!!